mobileka/laravel-engine/README.md

 );
 ```

+If you don't use SSL, you need to set these configuration parameters to `false`:
+* `ssl` in `application.php`
+* `secure` in `session.php`

+> Use enviroment configuration files if these settings differ for your production server and local development machine

 And you have finally finished the installation process!
 Now you should be able to go to `http://sitename.dev/admin` (or `http://sitename.dev/whatever_you_have_in_application_config_under_admin_uri_param`) to see the authorization form.
 Just in case you want to log in, these are the default credentials:

 ```